MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **max**
 `
-max(a: Vector3, b: Vector3): Vector
+static max(a: Vector3, b: Vector3): Vector
 `

 Returns a vector that is made from the largest components of two vectors.